One More Time (Twice song): Release and promotion

-The single's CD has four versions: Standard Edition, Fanclub Edition (Halloween Version), First Press Limited Edition A (CD and DVD that contains the song's music video and its movie making) and First Press Limited Edition B (CD and DVD that contains music video dance version and jacket shooting making movie).
+The CD single was released in four different versions: Standard Edition, Fanclub Edition (Halloween Version), First Press Limited Edition A (CD and DVD that contains the song's music video and its movie making) and First Press Limited Edition B (CD and DVD that contains music video dance version and jacket shooting making movie).
 On February 7, 2018, "One More Time" and "Luv Me" were digitally released on various South Korean music sites, along with the release of "Candy Pop".

 Composition

 "One More Time" was composed by Na.Zu.Na, Yu-ki Kokubo and Yhanael, with lyrics written by Natsumi Watanabe and Yhanael.
-Yhanael previously wrote the lyrics for Twice's "Like Ooh-Ahh (Japanese ver.)".
-The song enlists some 90's electronica vibes that deviate from the EDM with a combination of the blaring synths and loud bass.
+Caitlin Kelley, writing for Billboard, said the song "enlists some '90s electronica vibes that deviate from the EDM that's been taking over K-pop lately, with a combination of the blaring synths and loud bass that sounds like Sleigh Bells-meets-Eurodance".

 Music video

 The music video teasers were released on September 25 and 29, 2017.
-Ahead of the single's official release, "One More Time"'s full music video was uploaded online on October 6.
+Ahead of the single's official release, the full music video was uploaded online on October 6.
 It features Twice dressed in bright colors as the members are seen performing a variety of sports activities: Nayeon and Jihyo have a tennis match scene reminiscent of the anime The Prince of Tennis.
 Chaeyoung and Dahyun have a boxing face off refereed by Jeongyeon with Sana as the ring girl.
 Momo, Mina and Tzuyu are rhythmic gymnasts performing with hoop, ball and ribbon, respectively.